-When the front light has a daymark with length LFL,DM, it is assumed that the lower end of the daymark must not be obstructed and that the light will be at the upper end of the daymark.
+When the front light has a daymark with length LFL,DM,sel, it is assumed that the lower end of the daymark must not be obstructed and that the light will be at the upper end of the daymark.
 In this case the selected height of the daymark LFL,DM,sel is added to the minimum front light height.